SSAGESLabs/PySAGES/docs/notebooks/Install_PySAGES_Environment.md

 <!-- #region id="8ZxdRrN1rrtU" -->
 ##### ___
-After the successful installation of HOOMD-blue we make the installation visible to the python system.
+After the successful installation of HOOMD-blue, we make the installation visible to the python system.
 We installed HOOMD-blue into a custom location that is not checked by python for software out of the box.
-In this collab this happends in two steps.
+In this colab, this happens in two steps.

-First we extend the environment variable `PYTHONPATH`.
+First, we extend the environment variable `PYTHONPATH`.
 This helps newly started python environments to find the HOOMD-blue installation.
 This is important for the installation of the plugin later.
-In none-notebook environments this is the only step necessary.
+In none-notebook environments, this is the only step necessary.
 <!-- #endregion -->

 ```python id="MuDzJEpFzev3"